-Habitat Condition Percentage of habitat condition class (adding up to 100%) and area of each in square metre (m 2) Description and additional comments and observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing/harvesting regimes, etc.) Natural 0% m2 Near Natural (includes areas with low to moderate level of alien invasive plants) 0% m2 Degraded (includes areas heavily invaded by alien plants) 0% m2 Transformed (includes cultivation, dams, urban, plantation, roads, etc.) 100% m2 The site is currently completely transformed and disturbed with no natural vegetation present.
+Habitat Condition Habitat Condition class (adding up to 100%) and area of each in square metre (m 2) ndition ling up to l area of juare Description and additional comments and observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing/harvesting regimes, etc.) Natural 0% m2 Near Natural (includes areas with low to moderate level of alien invasive plants) 0% m2 Degraded (includes areas heavily invaded by alien plants) 0% m2 Transformed (includes cultivation, dams, urban, plantation, roads, etc.) 100% m2 The site is considered transformed and disturbed with no natural vegetation present.
 Please refer to Appendix C for site photographs.

-(c) Complete the table to indicate: (i) the type of vegetation present on the site, including its ecosystem status; and (ii) whether an aquatic ecosystem is present on/or adjacent to the site.
+(c) Complete the table to indicate:

+(i) the type of vegetation present on the site, including its ecosystem status; and (ii) whether an aquatic ecosystem is present on/or adjacent to the site.

 Terrestrial Ecosystems Description of Ecosystem, Vegetation Type, Original Extent, Threshold (ha, %), Ecosystem Status

-Ecosystem threat status as per the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) Critically From the vegetation map from Cape Farm mapper (Appendix D), vegetation that would have been present on site include Elgin Shale Fynbos.
+Ecosystem threat status as per the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) Critically From the vegetation map from Cape Farm mapper (Appendix D), vegetation that would have been present on site include Kogelberg Sandstone Fynbos.
 According to the National Environmental Management: Biodiversity Act 10 of 2004 (NEMBA), National List of Ecosystems that are threatened and in need of protection, this type of vegetation is classified as critically endangered.
-However, from the site photographs (Appendix C) and the figures above it is clear that site has been completely transformed with some areas covered with grass and some bare soil areas.
-The tree to be removed is a Celtis sinensis and is an alien tree.
+From the site photographs (Appendix C) it is clear that site has been transformed with grass visible on site.
+No natural vegetation remains.

 Endangered

 Vulnerable

 Least Threatened

 Aquatic Ecosystems

-channelled ar ding rivers, dep Id unchannelec Ind artificial weth l wetlands, flats, Estu Jary Coastline
+Wetland (inclu channelled an seeps pans, an d unchanneled l wetlands, flats, Estu Jary Coastline

 YES NO UNSURE YES NO YES NO